rishabh28-duggal/Loan-Portfolio-Insight-Power-BI-SQL-/README.md

 The project consists of **two main dashboards**: **Summary** and **Loan Overview**, each offering unique insights into the loan portfolio.

-- **Dashboard**: High-level KPIs to monitor overall loan performance.
+- **Summary**: High-level KPIs to monitor overall loan performance.
 - **Loan Overview**: Detailed analysis of borrower trends and funding patterns.

 ---